guid-empty/sqflite_entities/README.md

 They need some kind of engine.
 In the examples above, we worked with methods through a dbEngine instance.

+What is it?

-In order to be able to create the appropriate tables in the database for our entities after code generation, we create such an auxiliary class, inheriting from the provided **SqliteEngine** class.
+In order to be able to create the appropriate tables in the database for our entities after code generation, we create such an auxiliary class, inherited from the provided **SqliteEngine** class.
-The only field that needs to be implemented is to specify the database version.
+The only field that needs to be implemented is to specify the database version (to be able to migrate in the future).

 For example,